Learning to Play General-Sum Games Against Multiple Boundedly Rational Agents: Introduction

+We study the problem of learning a \principal{} policy in a general-sum game against boundedly rational agents.
+Learning a robust \principal{} policy requires us to anticipate how these agents may respond to our policy choices, and entails two important challenges (Figure \ref{figure-intro-overview}).
+First, the policies we choose induce a sub-game between the other agents, a sub-game which may have infinite equilibria.
+The policy we choose should perform well regardless of which equilibria the agents respond with.
+Second, \principal{} policies that perform well against rational \agentplayers{} may not generalize to boundedly rational \agentplayers{}, even if they are only infinitesimally irrational \cite{pita_robust_2010}.
+Our policy should perform well even if agents act boundedly rational.

-We propose a robust decision-making framework that overcomes these challenges by maximizing worst-case performance over all approximate coarse-correlated equilibria (CCE).
-Although approximating worst-case CCE is known to be generally hard \cite{papadimitriou_computing_2008,barman_finding_2015}, we prove that we can efficiently approximate worst-case CCE in smooth games.
-We further prove that by ensuring robustness to approximate CCE, our framework learns strategies that generalize to boundedly rational agents with differing incentives and reputation.
+We introduce a framework for the reinforcement learning of robust \principal{} policies that address these two challenges.
+This framework evaluates a potential policy by identifying the worst-case coarse-correlated equilibrium (CCE) of the sub-game the policy induces.
+Although identifying \emph{worst-case} CCE is generally computationally intractable~\cite{papadimitriou_computing_2008,barman_finding_2015}, we prove that worst-case CCE can efficiently learned in smooth games.
+Our framework easily extends to identify worst-case approximate CCE.
+This allows us to learn \principal{} policies that are robust to boundedly rational \subagents{}, such as agents whose incentives differ from the agents we train against.

-Our motivating application is \emph{mechanism design} (``reverse game theory''), where an \agentplayer{} implements the rewards and dynamics (the ``mechanism'') that other agents optimize for \cite{myerson_mechanism_2016}.
-Traditional mechanism design has been limited to problems with a convenient mathematical structure, e.g., simple auctions, where the potential equilibria behavior of agents are known in closed-form.
-Recent computational and ML research has designed mechanisms for more general problems by predicting equilibria behaviors through agent-based modeling \cite{holland_artificial_1991,bonabeau_agent-based_2002,dutting_optimal_2019} and multi-agent reinforcement learning \cite{zheng_ai_2020}.
-By approaching mechanism design as a multi-follower Stackelberg game, our work establishes a theoretically sound foundation for learning robust mechanisms for general problems.
+Our motivating application is \emph{mechanism design} (``reverse game theory''), where a \principal{} implements the rewards and dynamics (the ``mechanism'') that other agents optimize for \cite{myerson_mechanism_2016}.
+Traditional mechanism design has been limited to problems with a convenient mathematical structure, e.g., simple auctions, where the equilibria behavior of agents can be solved in closed-form.
+Recent research have pursued computational approaches to mechanism design that evaluate potential mechanisms using agent-based modeling \cite{holland_artificial_1991,bonabeau_agent-based_2002,dutting_optimal_2019} and multi-agent reinforcement learning (MARL) \cite{zheng_ai_2020}.
+This application of multi-agent learning remains an exciting but understudied topic.
+We will outline a modern perspective that formalizes automated mechanism design and its robustness concerns as an equilibrium selection problem.